 Ensure that the rescuer does not travel a greater distance than allowed by the air supply, self-contained breathing apparatus (SCBA), and escape cylinders.
 Analyze distance, space configurations, physical obstacles, and total time needed to enter the space, perform rescue operations, and leave the space.
 Leave the space immediately whenever a problem arises with respiratory protection equipment or whenever the attendant orders evacuation.
 Everyone involved in a rescue should assume that the space is deadly and that entry rescue may be required in the worst case!

-At a minimum, training must include:
+At a minimum, training must include hands-on practice and for specific confined spaces.
+The training should include:

 Depending on the severity of the emergency, different rescue strategies or methods can be used.
 When the emergency is minor, self-rescue is often the best approach; however, if the worker is disabled, it is likely that non-entry or entry rescue may need to be used.
 Entry rescue involves putting others at risk, and should be used only if absolutely necessary.